SGKutty/go/docs/lesson-03.md

             }
         }
     ```
+&nbsp;

 ## ✰ Benchmark test

 ***

 * Often we need to convert a string into an integer.
 This benchmark compares `ParseInt` and `Atoi`.
-It converts `1234` into an integer with each method.
+It converts `"1234"` into an integer with each method.

-* This test based on go version `go1.10.1 linux/amd64`
+* This test based on go version `go1.10.1 linux/amd64`.

     ```go
         package main